The seafaring Vikings were a group of people from the Scandinavian countries of Norway, Sweden, and Denmark.

 The attack was particularly significant because Lindisfarne Priory was regarded as the sacred heart of Northumbria and the place where Christianity in England began.
 For this reason, the Lindisfarne raid is often cited as the beginning of the Viking Age in Europe.

-3. Jorvik Viking Centre, York
+2. Jorvik Viking Centre, York

 While in the area, the Yorkshire Museum is also worth a visit.

-4. Repton, Derbyshire
+3. Repton, Derbyshire

-Many cities, towns, and villages in the area contain the Old Norse suffix ‘-by’ (meaning village) in their name.
+You don’t have to look too far into Derbyshire to find proof of the Viking colonisation.
+Many places in the area contain the Old Norse suffix ‘-by’ (meaning village) in their name.
 Even the city of Derby itself, translated as ‘deer village’, originates from the ancient Norse language.

 The small village of Repton in the south of Derbyshire has a particularly rich – and somewhat chilling – Viking past.
-The Vikings invaded here in 873, banishing King Burgred of Mercia to Rome and replacing him with their own King Ceowulf.
+The Norse invaded here in 873, banishing King Burgred of Mercia to Rome and replacing him with their own King Ceowulf.

-5. Vikingar!, Largs
+4. Vikingar!, Largs

-At this heritage and cultural centre, expect to meet real Viking storytellers who’ll welcome you onto their replica of an 8th-century Norwegian Longhouse.
+At this heritage and cultural centre, expect to meet storytellers who’ll welcome you into their replica of an eighth-century Norwegian Longhouse.
+You’ll have the opportunity to try on replica armour and helmets, check out various weapons, and ‘interact’ with the Gods of Asgard.

-6. Canterbury Cathedral, Kent
+5. Canterbury Cathedral, Kent

 Canterbury Cathedral, Kent